Skip to content

 read(driver::ArchGDALDriver, fn::AbstractString; layer::Union{Integer,AbstractString}, kwargs...)

 Read a file into a DataFrame using the ArchGDAL driver.
 By default you only get the first layer, unless you specify either the index (0 based) or name (string) of the layer.
 Other supported kwargs are passed to the ArchGDAL read method.
 The options keyword argument can be used to pass GDAL open options.
+Returns a DataFrame.

 source